holmanb/holmanb.github.io/content/blog/setup-neovim-cloud-init-completion/index.md

 ```

 At this point, opening a file named `user-data.yml` with neovim should start
-the yamlls server and source the schema for type hints.
+the yamlls server and source the schema for yaml hints.

 To view all available keys, use `<ctrl-space>` (in insert mode).